jesselicyber/cybersecurity-portfolio/home-labs/file-services-home-lab.md

 ## Part 1 – Configure File Sharing

-This section demonstrates how to configure a shared folder on Windows Server by creating an SMB file share and assigning NTFS and share permissions.
-The shared folder is then accessed from a Windows client to verify network connectivity and ensure authorized domain users can successfully access shared resources.
+This section demonstrates how to configure a shared folder on Windows Server by creating an SMB file share and assigning NTFS and share permissions

 ## Folder Creation